Extremely metal-poor galaxies with HST/COS: laboratories for models of low-metallicity massive stars and high-redshift galaxies: Results

 \subsection{\heii{} Emission in the XMP regime}

 While the strength of \civ{} and \heii{} in these systems is inconsistent with a nonthermal power spectrum, the precise origin of the $\mathrm{He^+}$-ionizing photons remains unclear.
-Previous observations have revealed that many low-metallicity star-forming galaxies produce these hard photons much more efficiently than predicted by stellar population synthesis models \citep[e.g.][]{Shirazi2012,Senchyna2017,Berg2018,Kehrig2018}, which suggests significant systematic uncertainties may arise in the interpretation of \heii{} emission at high redshift.
+Though undisputed detections of nebular emission in \heii{} in predominantly star-forming systems at $z>6$ remain elusive \citep{Sobral2015,Mainali2017,Laporte2017,Shibuya2018,Sobral2019}, we expect this line to become very prominent in gas ionized by sufficiently low-metallicity stars \citep[e.g.][]{Tumlinson2000,Schaerer2003,Raiter2010}.
+Previous observations have revealed that many low-metallicity star-forming galaxies produce these hard photons much more efficiently than predicted by stellar population synthesis models \citep[e.g.][]{Shirazi2012,Senchyna2017,Berg2018,Kehrig2018} which suggests significant systematic uncertainties may arise in the interpretation of \heii{} emission at high redshift.
 In particular, we found in \citetalias{Senchyna2017} that the relative flux beyond the $\mathrm{He^+}$-ionizing edge is strongly dependent on metallicity, and suggests a dramatic upturn in the hardness of this ionizing radiation at low metallicities.
 Our new data allow us to investigate whether this trend continues to lower metallicities, which may provide insight into the origin of this ionizing flux.

 We detect \heii{} $\lambda 1640$ in three of the six XMPs presented here, at equivalent widths up to 1.7 \AA{} in HS1442+4250 (Table~\ref{tab:uvew}).
 The width of this \heii{} $\lambda 1640$ emission (as measured with uncertainties using our MCMC Gaussian fits without correction; Section~\ref{sec:uvspec}) is found to be as-narrow or narrower than that measured in [\oiii{}] $\lambda 1666$ for the strongest \heii{} emitters, HS1442+4250 and UM133, corresponding to FWHM$\simeq 80$ km/s.
 Likewise, the four Keck/ESI detections of \heii{} $\lambda 4686$ (see Figure~\ref{fig:esi_heii}) reveal linewidths consistent with that measured for H$\beta$ to within $2\sigma$ in HS1442+4250, UM133, and J1119+5130.
 In contrast, the \heii{} $\lambda 1640$ emission in SBSG1129+576 is fit by a single component with a substantially larger FWHM of $253 \pm21$ km/s, which indicates it likely arises in a stellar wind rather than ionized interstellar gas.
 The linewidths measured for HS1442+4250, UM133, and J1119+5130 in the high-resolution data strongly suggests that \heii{} emission in these systems arises in gas similar to that which dominates the emission in nebular H$\beta$ and [\oiii{}], rather than a stellar wind or shocked outflow.